decaporg/decap-cms/website/site/content/docs/configuration-options.md

 ### `fields`

 The `fields` option maps editor UI widgets to field-value pairs in the saved file.
-The order of the fields in `config.yml` determines their order in the editor UI and in the saved file.
+The order of the fields in your Netlify CMS `config.yml` file determines their order in the editor UI and in the saved file.

 `fields` accepts a list of collection objects, each with the following options: